What is Phala Network (PHA)?

 TLDR

-Phala Network is a decentralized cloud platform that provides confidential, verifiable computation for Web3 and AI applications, acting as a secure execution layer.
+Phala Network is a decentralized cloud computing platform that provides privacy-preserving, verifiable computation—primarily for AI agents and Web3 applications—by leveraging secure hardware enclaves.

 Deep Dive